 Can I Travel to and from a funeral?

-People in the same support bubble can stay overnight with each other as they count as one household.
+People in the same support bubble (up to a group of six, or in a larger group if everyone is from two households) can stay overnight with each other as they count as one household.
 Hotels may also remain open for the purposes of providing accommodation for anyone attending a funeral or commemorative event.
 Anyone who does not live in the same household or support bubble should remain socially distanced within the accommodation.

 You should travel to the venue in private transport by yourself or with people from your household or support bubble.
 If this is not possible, you must not car share with those outside your household or support bubble.
 You are advised to follow safe travel guidance: